Forms by Topic:

 Before traveling outside the U.S., students should read and understand all of the information in the following PDF,

 Travel Signature: Students must get an updated signature on page 3 of their I-20 or DS-2019 every six months if they will travel outside the U.S. If the signature will be more than six months old when reentering the U.S., a new signature will need to be added.

 Check the Following BEFORE Traveling Outside the U.S.:

-When students plans to take a vacation term during a term other than the annual summer vacation (during fall, winter or spring term), they must fill out the following form, also available in the ISSA office.
+When students plans to take a vacation term during a term other than the annual summer vacation (during fall, winter or spring term), they must fill out the following form, also available in the OIED office.
 Meet with an international student advisor if you began taking classes in winter, spring or summer and need a vacation term.

 Students who plan to transfer to another SEVIS approved school must read this Transfer Out Information link and submit the Transfer Out Form below.
-They must also bring their admission letter from the new school to the ISSA office in order to have their SEVIS record moved to the new school.
+They must also bring their admission letter from the new school to the OIED office in order to have their SEVIS record moved to the new school.

 Go to the Departure Page.

 Go to the Employment Page.

-Students may request that an ISSA advisor write various types of letters for them, such as: recommendation for a visa renewal, verification of academic status, verification of current address, verification of immigration status, or invitation for family members to come to the U.S.
+Students may request that an OIED advisor write various types of letters for them, such as: recommendation for a visa renewal, verification of academic status, verification of current address, verification of immigration status, or invitation for family members to come to the U.S.

 International Education & Development ph:503-838-8425 fax:503-838-8338 | or e-mail: firstname.lastname@example.org